alphagov/govuk-country-and-territory-autocomplete/README.md

 The GOV.UK country and territory autocomplete  is a simple UI widget that allows end users to find and select a location.
 It includes auto-complete functionality to make it faster and easier for users to find a location.
 For example, to select their country of birth or their current location.

 The autocomplete uses data from the UK government's country and territory registers.
-To configure the data used in the autocomplete to suit the specific needs of your product or service, please [contact the registers team](https://registers.cloudapps.digital/support).
+To configure the data used in the autocomplete to suit the specific needs of your product or service, please [raise an issue](https://github.com/alphagov/govuk-country-and-territory-autocomplete/issues/new).

 The autocomplete itself follows the common look and feel of GOV.UK in line with the [design principles](https://www.gov.uk/design-principles).